y92/commands-row/README.md

 # Commands Rows
-Program which implements commands redirections rows
+Program which implements commands redirections rows with pipes.

 This program implements redirections such as : command_1 | command_2 | ... | command_n